pretty-cloud-dev/trupti-cdec/README.md

 # trupti-cdec
-this is my first repo
+this is my first repo by trupti meshram